pvanhoof/dir-examples/README.md

 ### Refusing or forgetting to increase the current and/or SOVERSION on breaking ABI changes

 The current part of the VERSION (current, revision and age) is the most significant field.
+It's usually also involved in forming the so called SOVERSION, which in turn is used by the linker to know with which ABI version to link.
+That makes it ... damn important.

 Some people think 'all this is just too complicated for me', 'I will just refuse to do anything and always release using the same version numbers'.
 That goes spectacularly wrong whenever you made ABI incompatible changes.
 It's similarly wrong to 'Coming up with your own versioning scheme'.